-I took this pic from the 'top' of the only hill in the area of RAF Masirah.
+I took this pic of Masirah airfield from the 'top' of the only hill in the area of RAF Masirah.
 Some years after this visit a new long runway was constructed at roughly right angles to the existing runway which is just visible on this pic running left to right just below the skyline.

-I noticed that there was quite a crowd of residents out on the airfield and at various high vantage points behind the Messes to watch.
+Next morning, I noticed that there was quite a crowd of residents out on the airfield and at various high vantage points behind the Messes to watch.
 At two minutes to eight, the co-pilot and I having independently re-checked the take-off performance figures, I decided that it was safe to go.
-Any further delay would have meant that the outside temperature was rising faster than we could burn off fuel to compensate and in any case, any further fuel consumption would have reduced the safety margin required for Gan island holding.
+Any further delay would have meant that the outside temperature was rising faster than we could burn off fuel to compensate and, in any case, any further fuel consumption would have reduced the safety margin required for Gan island holding.

 I decided to let my co-pilot do the take-off so that I was able to concentrate my attention on the performance of all four engines - but especially the one in number 3 position.
 All the engine instruments indicated normal parameters at 100 per cent rpm as we accelerated along the runway.
 We passed our calculated Stop Speed (the maximum speed at which we could abort the take-off and stop in the remaining runway distance) with everything looking normal so, in accordance with SOP, I gave the order to the co-pilot "Continue".
 As soon as I said that, the 5,000ft marker board (that was 5,000 feet from the start of the runway) flashed past and I knew that there was no way we could stop in the remaining 2,500 feet.
-At that same instant I knew that there was not enough runway remainig to reach take-off speed either.
+At that same instant I knew that there was not enough runway remaining to reach take-off speed either.
 We were experiencing the dreaded gap in performance where take-off speed exceeds stop speed.
 I pushed the four throttles forward a further inch against the stops to give us an extra smidgen of thrust.
 We were not permitted to use that setting of 101.5% except in an emergency because the extra pressures and temperatures generated within the engine dramatically reduced the engine's life.
 This was an emergency!

 The white lines marking the end of the runway were rapidly approaching and beyond that was the desert.
 I also knew that just off the end of the runway at the desert's edge was an outcrop of rocks directly in line with our path.
 I hauled back on the control column when we were still 15 knots below unstick speed and hoped for the best.